etego/API_To_Run_Playbooks_According_to_Role/README.md

 1. Install dependencies:

-Flask: The main framework for building the web application.
+Flask: The main framework for building the web application.<br/>
-Flask-RESTful: An extension for building RESTful APIs with Flask.
+Flask-RESTful: An extension for building RESTful APIs with Flask.<br/>
-Flask-SQLAlchemy: An extension for using SQLAlchemy with Flask to interact with the database.
+Flask-SQLAlchemy: An extension for using SQLAlchemy with Flask to interact with the database.<br/>
-Flask-Security-Too: An extension providing security features such as user authentication, registration, and role management.
+Flask-Security-Too: An extension providing security features such as user authentication, registration, and role management.<br/>
-Flask-Admin: An extension for creating an admin interface for managing users and roles.
+Flask-Admin: An extension for creating an admin interface for managing users and roles.<br/>
-Flask-Mail: An extension for sending emails using the Flask framework.
+Flask-Mail: An extension for sending emails using the Flask framework.<br/>
-passlib: A library for password hashing and verification.
+passlib: A library for password hashing and verification.<br/>

 ```
 pip install -r requirements.txt